tschumann/sandbot/notes.md

 Change gamedll to addons/metamod/dlls/metamod.dll to test MetaMod. sandbot.dll should go in the same directory (but change the path in plugins.ini so it points to the top level dlls/ directory).

-On Windows copy dlls/Release/vc141.pdb and dlls/Release/sandbot.pdb to symbols/ On Linux run make, git add the .so files, make symbols the git add . the .so.debug file.
+On Windows copy dlls/Release/vc141.pdb and dlls/Release/sandbot.pdb to symbols/ On Linux run `make`, git add the .so files, `make symbols` then git add the .so.debug file.

 gdb -s sandbot.so.debug -e sandbot.so to load Sandbot into gdb with debug symbols (if you "info functions" you'll get a per-file breakdown whereas if you do the same with gdb -e sandbot.so you won't).